Telsey Advisory Group Reiterates Warby Parker Inc - (WRBY) Outperform Recommendation

 Durable Capital Partners holds 11,036K shares representing 9.50% ownership of the company.
 In it's prior filing, the firm reported owning 11,672K shares, representing a decrease of 5.77%.
 The firm decreased its portfolio allocation in WRBY by 32.96% over the last quarter.

 Baillie Gifford holds 6,077K shares representing 5.23% ownership of the company.
 In it's prior filing, the firm reported owning 5,705K shares, representing an increase of 6.13%.
-The firm decreased its portfolio allocation in WRBY by 58.09% over the last quarter.
+The firm increased its portfolio allocation in WRBY by 10.79% over the last quarter.

 General Catalyst Group Management holds 5,657K shares representing 4.87% ownership of the company.
 No change in the last quarter.